TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-a-inspire-and-plan.md

 ## Actors & Context

-- **Primary Actor:** TRANSPORT CUSTOMER (represented by the RETAILER (FARE PRODUCT RETAILER role))
+- **Primary Actor:** **TRANSPORT CUSTOMER (TRANSPORT USER ROLE including TRANSPORT CUSTOMER ROLE and PURCHASER ROLE (represented by the retailer)):** needs to purchase products suited to his travel needs
 - **Supporting Actors / Stakeholders:**
-  - **Retailer (FARE PRODUCT RETAILER role(API consumer)):** supports the customer and initiates catalogue consultation
+  - **Retailer (FARE PRODUCT RETAILER ROLE (API consumer)):** supports the customer and initiates catalogue consultation
-  - **Operator (FARE PRODUCT DISTRIBUTOR role):** provides the FARE PRODUCT catalogue, prices, availability and guarantees
+  - **Distributor (FARE PRODUCT DISTRIBUTOR ROLE (API provider)):** provides the FARE PRODUCT catalogue, prices, availability and guarantees

 - **Assumptions (context at start):**
-  - The retailer is authorised to consult the operator’s FARE PRODUCT catalogue.
+  - The retailer is authorised to consult the distributor’s FARE PRODUCT catalogue.
   - The catalogue and related pricing/guarantee information are available (online service or accessible dataset).
-  - The customer can provide the additional information required to compute/confirm the best offer.
+  - The TRANSPORT CUSTOMER can provide the additional information required to compute/confirm the best offer.

 ---

 ## Preconditions & Postconditions

 - **Preconditions (must be true before start):**
-  - Access to the operator’s FARE PRODUCT catalogues is available to the RETAILER and/or TRANSPORt CUSTOMER.
+  - Access to the distributor’s FARE PRODUCT catalogues is available to the retailer and/or TRANSPORT CUSTOMER.
-  - The relevant catalogue (for the operator/network/area) is identified.
+  - The relevant catalogue (for the distributor/network/area) is identified.
   - Basic travel intent is known (at minimum: the customer wants to travel; optionally: zone/route/date/passenger profile).

 - **Postconditions — Success guarantees:**